PyroMikeGit/SuperKaizoIronMON/README.md

 1. Must beat Mauville Gym before leaving
 2. Must beat Fortree Gym as soon as you can when you visit; avoid trainers while getting Devon Scope
-3. Mid-game Pivot Rules:
+3. The 3 hidden items on the beach (Route 104 - South) are allowed to be picked up
+4. **Mid-game Pivot Rules**:
    - After Norman, you must do a surf pivot
    - Can't pass water on Route 118 until you do

 ### Heart Gold / Soul Silver
 1. Whitney's Gym must be completed before heading north of Goldenrod City (Route 35+)
 2. Morty's Gym must be completed before leaving Ecruteak City
-3. Mid-game Pivot Rules:
+3. The hidden items in the Ruins of Alph are allowed to be picked up
+4. **Mid-game Pivot Rules**:
    - You must pivot after defeating Morty and before fighting Chuck
    - You final pivot must end up LOWER LEVEL than your current main Pokémon